 Our Center began in 1995 as concept created by several local families in order to gain access to specialized care and coordinate medical services for individuals with Down syndrome.
 With the assistance of The Dorothy Rider Pool Health Care Trust, the concept became a reality and on March 15th, 1999 the Eastern PA Down Syndrome Center held its grand opening.
 On April 15th, 1999 the Center completed its first medical evaluation with the support of the first EPDSC staff including our Medical Director Dr. Donald Levick and clinical coordinators Anne Marie Dolinish-Meltzer and Patti Mertz.
 Over the last 22 years, the EPDSC has served hundreds of families in Pennsylvania, New Jersey, and New York.
 In 2010, EPDSC spearheaded the Career & Independent Living & Learning Studies (CILLS) program.
 In partnership with East Stroudsburg University, this is the first program in Pennsylvania at a state university to include both academics and housing for individuals with intellectual disabilities.
 EPDSC was also responsible for financially supporting CILLS for the first three years.
 CILLS had 30 students enrolled in the 2017-2018 academic year.

 After the launch of CILLS, EPDSC formed The Housing Initiative (THI) committee.
 THI works to establish a Creative Living Option (CLO) for individuals with intellectual disabilities.
-After years of development, this will be an apartment complex with 20-25 units dedicated to residents with intellectual disabilities and 20-25 occupied by typically- developing individuals.
-Upon completion, it will be the first CLO in the state of Pennsylvania to include residents with and without disabilities.
+After years of development, this will be an apartment complex with 49 units where 20-25% will be dedicated to residents with intellectual disabilities and 75-80% occupied by typically- developing individuals aged 55+.
+Upon completion, it will be the first CLO in the Lehigh Valley to include residents with and without disabilities.

 Who we are